From a supporter’s perspective, royalty has had a productive past year or so.

 The London Olympic Games concluded with the announcement that the Olympic Park in which they were held was now to be called the “Queen Elizabeth Park”.
-No consultation with the people, then, despite the fact that the Olympic Games were the “peoples’ games” and were sponsored largely from the public purse (the Exchequer, sponsorship and ticket sales).
+No consultation with the people, then, notwithstanding the boast that the London Games were the “peoples’ games” and were sponsored largely from the public purse (the Exchequer, sponsorship and ticket sales).

-The justification given for these changes had something to do with the sixty years of what has been called “loyal and faithful”, if not diamond class, service rendered by the Elizabeth Windsor to the people of Great Britain and the Commonwealth (as well, presumably, as Northern Ireland – though this part of the United Kingdom was seemingly forgotten in the foregoing and during the Olympic Games with the constant reference to “Team GB”).
-This dubious claim was ostentatiously celebrated this year with the event known as the “Queen’s Jubilee” was rendered to this royal rave-up.
+The justification given for these changes had something to do with the 60 years of what has been called “loyal and faithful”, if not diamond class, service rendered by Elizabeth Windsor, as the reigning monarch, to the people of Great Britain and the Commonwealth.
+Presumably, Northern Ireland was included somewhere – though this part of the United Kingdom was seemingly forgotten in the foregoing and during the Olympic Games, with the constant reference to “Team GB”.
+The grand, if not ostentatious, title of “Queen’s Jubilee” was rendered to this royal rave-up.

-The background to the concept of “Jubilee” can be found in the Old Testament, the sacred text of the Hebrew faith and the first part of the Christian Bible.
-The term referred to a fifty year cycle in the primitive, agricultural calendar of a middle-eastern Semitic people.
+The background to the concept of “Jubilee” can be found in the Old Testament, the sacred text of the Jewish faith and the first part of the Christian Bible.
+The term referred to a fifty-year cycle in the primitive, agricultural calendar of a middle eastern Semitic people.
 The beginning of this fiftieth year was signified by the blowing of a special ram’s horn, thereby inaugurating a year which discharged two primary functions.

-Firstly it affected the automatic release or emancipation of a Hebrew who, for one reason or another, had, during the preceding forty-nine years, become enslaved to a fellow Hebrew, and likewise the automatic release or return to the original owner or his family the property which had been sold to a fellow Hebrew during the course of a similar forty-nine year period.
-The legislation for the Jubilee Year was found in the “Holiness Code” of that part of the Jewish Scriptures known as the Pentateuch (the first five books of the Old Testament).
+Firstly, it affected the automatic release or emancipation of a Hebrew who, for one reason or another, had, during the preceding forty-nine years, become enslaved to a fellow Hebrew.
+So too, the automatic release or return to the original owner or his family, the property which had been sold to a fellow Hebrew during a similar period of forty-nine years.
+The legislation for the Jubilee Year was found in what is termed the “Holiness Code”, located in that part of the Hebrew Scriptures known as the Pentateuch (the first five books of the Old Testament).
 The two primary functions were meant to have great spiritual, as well as social, significance.
 These two areas are intrinsically related.

 It does not take a great deal of interpretation to understand the “Jubilee Year” as the development within Judaism of a movement to correct previous discrimination within the social history of Judaism.
 Unfortunately, and in line with so much biblical social reformation, the practice of the “Jubilee Year” became completely obsolete (Source: The Interpreter’s Dictionary of the Bible, Vol.2).
 A comparison of the biblical idea of “Jubilee” with the events witnessed during the “Queen’s Jubilee” reveals a quite different picture.

 The focus of the “Queen’s Jubilee” was singularly upon the celebration of a person and her supposed royal and representative qualities and functions.
 There was no emancipation for any citizen or county, not to even mention Cornwall, (much of which county is owned by Charles Windsor and his Duchy of Cornwall), of the UK during the ensuing celebrations.
-What did occur, unmistakeably, was a release of emotion and mis-placed adulation.
-Moreover, ambassadors, in the form of royal offspring and their consorts, were sent world-wide on her majesty’s public (but, this time, not secret) service and the usual political grovelling could be seen and heard in the Palace of Westminster.
+What did occur, unmistakeably, was a release of emotion and misplaced adulation.
+Moreover, ambassadors, in the form of royal offspring and their consorts, were sent world-wide on her majesty’s public (but, not this time, secret) service and the usual political grovelling could be seen and heard in the Palace of Westminster.
 The attempt was made to transform royal liabilities into royal assets.

-Not only were the politicians complicit in this royal window-dressing, the established Church also played its part.
-This was hardly a surprise as the Church of England, established in the 16th century by Henry VIII, in protest towards the Vatican and with himself as its head, continues to uphold the anachronism known as the British monarchy – thus ensuring and extending its own privileges.
-How can representative religion be so blind?
+Not only were the politicians complicit in this royal window-dressing, the Established Church also played its part.
+This was hardly a surprise as the Church of England, established in the 16th.
+Century by Henry VIII in protest towards the Vatican, with himself as its head, continues to uphold this anachronism known as the British Monarchy – thus ensuring and extending its own privileges.
+How can representative religion continue to be so blind?

-It would seem that the Church of England, too, ignores significant Christian imperatives implicit in the idea of “Jubilee” as it tenaciously holds-on to its privileged position within a British establishment encompassing a mixture of royalty, military, law, legislature and state church.
-The Church of England’s one great modern undertaking, the “Decade of Evangelism” during the 1990’s, failed to ignite British society, and certainly did nothing for its fabric of justice and right-living.
-There is no necessity to wonder too much as to why this was so.
+It would seem that the Church of England, too, ignores significant Christian imperatives implicit in the idea of “Jubilee”, as it tenaciously holds-on to its privileged position within a British establishment – encompassing a mixture of royalty, military, law, legislature and state church.
+The Church of England’s one, seemingly important, modern undertaking, the “Decade of Evangelism” during the 1990’s, failed to ignite British society, and certainly did nothing for its fabric of justice and right-living.
+There is no need to wonder too much as to why this was so.